Time-optimal self-stabilizing leader election in population protocols: Introduction

+\opt{inline}{\paragraph*{Ranking.}} All protocols in the table solve a more difficult problem than leader election: \emph{ranking} the agents by assigning them the IDs $1,\ldots,n$.
+Ranking is helpful for SSLE because it gives a deterministic way to detect the absence of a state (such as the leader state).
+If any rank is absent, the pigeonhole principle ensures multiple agents have the same rank, reducing the task of absence detection to that of collision detection.

+Collision detection is accomplished easily in $O(n)$ time by waiting for the colliding agents to meet, which is done by \silentlinearTimeStateProtocol.
+Achieving stable collision detection in optimal $O(\log n)$ time is key to our fast protocol \logTimeProtocol.
+This collision detection problem is interesting in its own right, see Conclusion.

-\opt{inline}{\paragraph{Ranking.}} All protocols in the table solve a more difficult problem than leader election: \emph{ranking} the agents by assigning them the IDs $1,\ldots,n$.
-This is similar to the \emph{naming} problem of assigning each agent a unique ``name'' (ID) \cite{DBLP:conf/sss/MichailCS13,DBLP:conf/wdag/BurmanBS19}, but is strictly stronger since each agent furthermore knows the order of its name relative to those of other agents.
+Ranking is similar to the \emph{naming} problem of assigning each agent a unique ``name'' (ID) \cite{DBLP:conf/sss/MichailCS13,DBLP:conf/wdag/BurmanBS19}, but is strictly stronger since each agent furthermore knows the order of its name relative to those of other agents.
 Naming is related to leader election: if each agent can determine whether its name is ``smallest'' in the population, then the unique agent with the smallest name becomes the leader.
-However, it may not be straightforward to determine whether some agent exists with a smaller name; much of the logic in the algorithms \silentlinearSSLE\ and \logSSLE\ is devoted to propagating the set of names of other agents while determining whether the adversary has planted ``ghost'' names in this set that do not actually belong to any agent.
+However, it may not be straightforward to determine whether some agent exists with a smaller name; much of the logic in the faster ranking algorithm \logTimeProtocol\ is devoted to propagating the set of names of other agents while determining whether the adversary has planted ``ghost'' names in this set that do not actually belong to any agent.
 On the other hand, any ranking algorithm automatically solves both the naming and leader election problems: ranks are unique names, and the agent with rank 1 can be assigned as the leader.
 (Observation~\ref{obs:leader-election-without-ranking} shows that the converse does not hold.)